mburolla/siu-java-assignments/java-II-assignments.md

 HINT: Implement the `toString()` method on the `Person` class.

 ### Ex 2.
 Person Hash Map
-Write a Java program that creates a HashMap whose key is an `Integer` and whose value is a `Person`.
+Write a Java program that contains a `HashMap` whose key is an `Integer` and whose value is a `Person`.
-The prompt prompts the user to enter a person id, and looks up the `Person` object from the `HashMap`.
+The program prompts the user to enter a person id, and looks up the `Person` object from the `HashMap`.

-The program contains the following data:
+The `HashMap` contains the following references to `Person` objects:
 - 1, Peter Jones
 - 2, John Smith
 - 3, Mary Jane